 In the meantime, Omron offers an FDA-cleared blood pressure watch.

 The accuracy of blood pressure watches varies according to the product.
-Always be sure to read the reviews thoroughly on any blood pressure tracking watch you purchase to get an idea of accuracy.
+Always read the reviews thoroughly on any blood pressure tracking watch you purchase to get an idea of accuracy.

 A blood pressure watch isn’t a replacement for regular monitoring by a medical professional.
-If you have a health concern and need to have your blood pressure measured at home on a daily basis, it’s a good idea to invest in a standard blood pressure cuff at home.
+If you have a health concern and need to have your blood pressure measured at home daily, it’s a good idea to invest in a standard blood pressure cuff at home.

 Is there a wearable device for blood pressure?